-If necessary, you can obtain payment of unclaimed amounts by contacting us.
-However, three years after a plan expires, Kaleido

-Growth Inc. will dispose of the money in accordance with the requirements of the Unclaimed Property Act (Quebec).
+If you are a subscriber to a REFLEX Plan or an INDIVIDUAL Plan, you can obtain payment of unclaimed amounts by contacting us.
+However, three years after a plan expires, Kaleido Growth Inc. will dispose of the money in accordance with the requirements of the Unclaimed Property Act (Quebec).
 We will try to contact you by sending a notice of termination prior to such date.